 1. Don’t put all your eggs in one basket.

 What am I talking about?
 I am cautioning you to include two safe schools on your shortlist.
 By the way, you create that shortlist by eliminating schools on that first list of 10-20 schools.
-Safe schools are schools which you know your child can get into.
+Safe schools are schools that you know your child can get into.
 Don’t forget that private schools do not have to admit your child and, furthermore, they don’t have to give any reason for not admitting her.

 The other schools on your shortlist can be more competitive schools.
 That’s up to you.
 For example, if you have always dreamed of your child attending Exeter, then go for it.
 If Exeter rejects her, at least you will have a couple of fine schools which will have accepted her.
 They may not be Exeter, but she will do just fine wherever she goes.

 How do you determine how competitive schools are?
 Once again, Boarding School Review builds those metrics into its profiles of the private schools in its database.
 Let's look at two boarding schools in Massachusetts to illustrate acceptance rates and how to find them in our boarding school profiles.

 The acceptance rate for Deerfield Academy in Deerfield, Massachusetts, is 17%.
 That makes Deerfield a competitive school.
 Column 1 shows data for Deerfield.
 Column 2 shows the data for all boarding schools

 Middlesex School in Concord, Massachusetts has an acceptance rate of 18%.
 Middlesex is also a competitive school.
 Now, let's look at another boarding school.